 Carmen is ultra conservative and a bit naïve for a woman of 25, but her life is getting ready to change.
-Until now she has lived in an old house on 80 acres of wild Arkansas country managing a goat dairy.
-Her fiancé is a wealthy ex-salesman turned into a veterinarian.
+Until now, she has lived in an old house on 80 acres of wild Arkansas country managing a goat dairy.
+Her fiancé is a wealthy ex-salesman turned veterinarian.

 Like all newlyweds, they must learn to communicate effectively.
 Carmen must let go of one dream before she can embrace another.
 Letting go isn’t easy, especially when she’s convinced she can have both.

 Her “something old” becomes his “something new” when Alex decides that he too wants to wait until after their marriage to consummate their relationship.
 Carmen and Alex were brought up in different environments – financially and morally – but their love and dedication to each other transcends all obstacles.

 Carmen is an only child – a change of life baby brought up by aging and ultra conservative parents who sheltered her from the evils of the modern world.
 As she grew into an adult, her morals were constantly being challenged.
 Rather than change her morals, she became withdrawn.
 When she fell in love with Alex, she had to address his challenges and decide which morals were outdated and which needed to be defended.